cornell-ece5745/ece5745-S01-front-end/docs/index.md

 Using Synopsys VCS for 4-State RTL Simulation
 --------------------------------------------------------------------------

-Recall that PyMTL3 simulation of PyMTL3 RTL or Verilog RTL uses two-state simulation.
+Recall that PyMTL3 simulation of Verilog RTL uses Verilator which is a two-state simulator.
 To help catch bugs due to uninitialized state (and also just to help verify the design using another Verilog simulator), we can use Synopsys VCS for four-state RTL simulation.
-This simulator will make use of the Verilog test-bench generated by the `--dump-vtb` option from earlier (although we could also write our own Verilog test-bench from scratch).
-Here is how to run VCS for RTL simulation:
+This simulator will make use of the Verilog test-bench generated by the `--test-verilog` and `--dump-vtb` options from earlier (although we could also write our own Verilog test-bench from scratch).
+Here is how to run VCS for RTL
+simulation:

     % mkdir -p $TOPDIR/asic/synopsys-vcs-rtl-sim
     % cd $TOPDIR/asic/synopsys-vcs-rtl-sim
     % vcs -full64 -sverilog +lint=all -xprop=tmerge -override_timescale=1ns/1ps \
         +incdir+../../sim/build \
         +vcs+dumpvars+vcs-rtl-sim.vcd \
-        -top RegIncr4stageRTL_tb \
+        -top RegIncrNstage__p_nstages_4_tb \
-        ../../sim/build/RegIncr4stageRTL__pickled.v \
+        ../../sim/build/RegIncrNstage__p_nstages_4__pickled.v \
-        ../../sim/build/RegIncr4stageRTL_test_4stage_random_tb.v
+        ../../sim/build/RegIncrNstage__p_nstages_4_test_random_4_tb.v

 This is a pretty long command line!
 We will go over some of these options in the discussion section.
 However, we also provide you a shell script